Inspiration behind this dish

 - Cut: In each half of eggplant, cut a couple of deep slits length ways without cutting through to the skin and leaving about 1/2 inch uncut at either end to create a pocket.
 Refer the video above.
 Keep it aside.

-- Make filling: Stir in the sliced onions and garlic in a bowl, add 1 tablespoons of olive oil, mint, cumin powder, salt and ground black pepper to taste.
+- Make filling: Stir in the chopped onions, tomatoes and garlic in a bowl, add 1 tablespoons of olive oil, mint, cumin powder, salt and ground black pepper to taste.

 - Fill: Scoop spoonful of filling mixture into these eggplant pockets, packing it in tightly so that all of the filling is used up.
 If you have any left over filling, simply cook them in the same pan next to these eggplants.